 Property managers can improve resident satisfaction by installing Parcel Pending smart lockers on the property.
 Smart package lockers streamline parcel management and enhance multifamily communities by providing a desirable convenience for residents.
 They provide safe storage space for delivered packages until residents can pick them up.
 That means residents can have peace of mind knowing their package is secure, as they’ll receive a notification on their smartphone upon delivery.
 This message will contain a unique access code to open the locker.

 With smart lockers, package theft opportunities are eliminated.
 Package lockers also offer built-in video surveillance, refrigeration capabilities, and 24/7 accessibility.
-Residents love smart refrigerator parcel lockers for their convenience and flexibility.
+Residents love a parcel locker or smart refrigerator locker solution for their convenience and flexibility.
 In fact, package lockers have been shown to increase lease renewals by 40%.